hessu/aprsc/doc/CONFIGURATION.md

 If prefix length is not specified, a host rule is created (32 bits for IPv4, 128 bits prefix length for IPv6).
-To configure a rule that matches all addresses, please specify a prefix length of 0 (::/0 for IPv6, 0.0.0.0/0 for IPv4).
+To configure a rule that matches all addresses you should specify a prefix length of 0 (::/0 for IPv6, 0.0.0.0/0 for IPv4).

 ACL files are read and parsed when aprsc starts or reconfigures itself.
 However, reconfiguration is currently not working, so you'll need to